HarveyMao0720/HarveyMao0720.github.io/index.md

 * **Metaverse Tourism** ☀️
 This is the final graduation group project.
 [![Metaverse Tourism](https://res.cloudinary.com/marcomontalbano/image/upload/v1723281775/video_to_markdown/images/youtube--rTQUMwsKF6Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtube.com/watch?v=rTQUMwsKF6Y)
+This project investigates how to apply 3D Gaussian Splatting (3DGS) for VR applications.
+It will address some of the technical issues that arise when applying this technology to VR.
+In order to take the advantage of the realism provided by 3DGS, we apply it to develop a VR tour application.
+By showcasing the scenic spots in a realistic way, we can attract people to Hong Kong for traveling.

 * **Gesture Controlled Music Player** ☀️
 This is the group project of **Human-Computer Interaction**.
 [![Gesture Controlled Music Player](https://res.cloudinary.com/marcomontalbano/image/upload/v1723281896/video_to_markdown/images/youtube--AaDbnZ-qJ0A-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/AaDbnZ-qJ0A "Gesture Controlled Music Player")
+This project investigates how to apply image recognition task for Human-Computer interaction.
+We use Yolov5 models to do the hand gestures recognition and apply it to develop a music player, which can be controlled by different categories of gestures, such as "pause", "increse", "switch", etc.

 * **Doge Knight** ☀️
 This is the group project of **Game Engine and Programming**.